openhab/openhab-addons/bundles/org.openhab.binding.netatmo/README.md

 1. Make sure you have your _Client ID_ and _Client Secret_ identities available.
 1. Add a new **"Netatmo Account"** thing.
 Choose new Id for the account, unless you like the generated one, put in the _Client ID_ and _Client Secret_ from the Netatmo Connect Application registration in their respective fields of the bridge configuration.
 Save the bridge.
 1. The bridge thing will go _OFFLINE_ / _CONFIGURATION_ERROR_ - this is fine.
 You have to authorize this bridge with Netatmo Connect.
 1. Go to the authorization page of your server. `http://<your openHAB address>:8080/netatmo/connect/<_CLIENT_ID_>`.
-Your newly added bridge should be listed there.
+Your newly added bridge should be listed there (no need for you to expose your openHAB server outside your local network for this).
 1. Press the _"Authorize Thing"_ button.
 This will take you either to the login page of Netatmo Connect or directly to the authorization screen.
 Login and/or authorize the application.
 You will be returned and the entry should go green.
 1. The binding will be updated with a refresh token and go _ONLINE_.
 The refresh token is used to re-authorize the bridge with Netatmo Connect Web API whenever required.